OHDSI/Vocabulary-v5.0/SNOMED/manual_work/readme.md

 18.3.1.
 Create snomed_mapped table and pre-populate it with the resulting manual table of the previous SNOMED refresh.

 18.3.2.
 Review the previous mapping and map new concepts.
-If previous mapping can be improved, just change mapping of the respective row.
-To deprecate a previous mapping without a replacement, just delete a row.
+Use _cr_invalid_reason_ field to deprecate mappings.

 18.3.3.
 Truncate the snomed_mapped table.
 Save the spreadsheet as the snomed_mapped table and upload it into the working schema.